ignatandrei/RSCG_Examples/README.md

-# RSCG - 21 Examples of Roslyn Source Code Generators
+# RSCG - 21 Examples of Roslyn Source Code Generators  / 6 created by Microsoft

 If you want to see them , please goto  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***